-- Bachelor of Laws (LLB) and Bachelor of International Studies (University of Adelaide, 2005 – 2012)
+- Bachelor of Laws (LLBHons) and Bachelor of International Studies (University of Adelaide, 2005 – 2012)

 - Graduate Diploma of Legal Practice (College of Law, Melbourne, 2012)

-She worked as an associate in the Global Disputes Group at Jones Day (2014 – 2016), as the Researcher to the Equity Division of the NSW Supreme Court under Justice Patricia Bergin (2013), and as an Assistant General Editor with the Australian Law Journal (2014 – 2017).
+She also worked as an associate in the Global Disputes group of the international law firm Jones Day, and as the Researcher to the Equity Division of the Supreme Court of New South Wales under Justice Patricia Bergin.

 - Master of Public and International Law (University of Melbourne, 2020 – 2022)

 - Bachelor of Laws (Hons I), (University of Sydney, 2008 – 2013)